-Known by the shorter and much easier to remember acronym HIPEC, Hyperthermic Intraperitoneal Chemotherapy actually constitutes one half of a two-part surgery in which it is combined with cytoreductive surgery.
-This treatment is used for patients who have an advanced tumour which is isolated in the peritoneal or the belly region.
+Known by the shorter and much easier to remember acronym HIPEC, Hyperthermic Intraperitoneal Chemotherapy actually constitutes one-half of a two-part surgery in which it is combined with cytoreductive surgery.
+This treatment is used for patients who have an advanced tumor that is isolated in the peritoneal or the belly region.

 How does HIPEC work?